Keysight/bumper/README.md

 In addition to the model and parser, Bumper also ships a module with an (approximate) C lexer to produce syntax-highlighted code, and some basic analyses for the model.
+To be able to process compiler options, it implements a parser generator for Clang options and a concrete parser generated from the Clang option specification.

 References
 ==========